What is Frozen Shoulder?

 A Message About Frozen Shoulder from Our Pain Specialist

-Frozen shoulder may start as a simple ache, but if ignored it can affect how you sleep, work, and manage your home life.
-A prior minor injury or underlying condition like diabetes can trigger it.
-If left untreated, the shoulder joint may become contractured and severely limited — potentially causing loss of movement and chronic, throbbing pain.
+Frozen shoulder may start as a simple ache, but if left unmanaged it can affect how you sleep, work, and manage daily life.
+A prior minor injury, or an underlying condition like diabetes, can set it off.
+If untreated, the joint capsule can become increasingly contracted and stiff – sometimes resulting in months or years of restricted movement and persistent pain.

-At Singapore Paincare, our Painostic® method goes beyond treating symptoms.
-We identify the real source of discomfort and build an individualised, minimally invasive plan — so you can move comfortably and confidently again.
+At Singapore Paincare, our Painostic® method goes beyond symptom management.
+We identify the real source of your shoulder pain and build a structured, minimally invasive plan – so you can move comfortably and confidently again.